 It’s crazy to think that it’s almost back to school time for households all around the world.
 That means one thing and one thing only…it’s time to get into a back to school routine.

 Getting into a back to school routine has never been the easiest thing for my family.
 We spend the summers traveling and enjoying each other’s company.
-I’m always a little sad when school rolls around, but I also get really excited.
-My kids are about to learn so much and that makes me super happy.
+So you can imagine our routine is interrupted and it can be challenging getting back into a school routine come August 1st.

-While our time together during the summer is wonderful, being able to get them back to a daily routine is just as great as well.
+While our time together during the summer is fun, being able to get the children back into a daily routine is so important.

 Start with a good breakfast

-If there is one thing you do to get your back to school routine going: start with a good breakfast.
-I always like to start with simple recipes that I know will keep them full.
+If there is one thing you do to get your back to school routine going: start with a filling breakfast.
+As we have all heard, breakfast is the most important meal of the day.
+I always like to start with easy recipes that I know will keep them full until lunchtime.